avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 Having an audited and open-source reference implementation freely available will contribute to lowering the cost of launching L1s on Avalanche.

-Once deployed, the `ACP99Manager` implementation contract will be used as the `Address` in the [`ConvertSubnetToL1Tx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#convertsubnettol1tx).
+Once deployed, the `ACP99Manager` implementation contract can be used as the `Address` in the [`ConvertSubnetToL1Tx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#convertsubnettol1tx).

 ## Specification